 The 64-year-old Ng will be seen as a candidate from Asia, a continent with growing economic, political and sports influence on the world stage.

 Bach, a 59-year-old German lawyer, has been considered the front-runner in the IOC race.
-The former Olympic fencing gold medalist has served on the IOC executive board as a regular member or vice president since 1996.

 The official deadline for candidacies is June 10, exactly three months before the election in Buenos Aires, Argentina.